ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   msg_level
-    The messages that this console receives.

-    :literal:`nb` \- Non\-broadcast messages only.

-    :literal:`all` \- All messages.

-    :literal:`r` \- Routing messages.
+    Specifies the message levels that the Extended MCS (EMCS) console associated with this user profile receives.

+    This attribute acts as a filter for the messages routed to the user's console session.

+    :literal:`r` \- The console receives messages requiring an operator reply.

-    :literal:`i` \- Information messages.
+    :literal:`i` \- The console receives immediate action messages.

-    :literal:`ce` \- Critical and eventual action messages.
+    :literal:`ce` \- The console receives critical eventual action messages.

-    :literal:`e` \- Eventual action messages.
+    :literal:`e` \- The console receives eventual action messages.

-    :literal:`in` \- Immediate and eventual action messages.
+    :literal:`in` \- The console receives informational messages.

+    :literal:`nb` \- The console receives no broadcast messages.

+    :literal:`all` \- The console receives all message levels (R, I, CE, E, and IN).

-    :literal:`delete` \- Removes this field from the profile.
+    :literal:`delete` \- Removes the message level field from the user's profile.

-    This option is mutually exclusive with :literal:`delete`.
+    This option is mutually exclusive with :literal:`operator.delete`.

     | **required**: False
     | **type**: str